-What's the story?
+What's the Story?

 BAMBI II starts with Bambi learning of his mother's death.
 His father (voiced by Patrick Stewart) is the Great Prince and therefore has no time to raise a fawn.
 He seeks the help of the wise owl to find a doe to raise him as her own.
 In the meantime, Bambi reunites with buddies Thumper, Flower, and Faline to romp in the forest.
 In steps a new character, Ronno, a young bully fawn who teases Bambi, usually resulting in scuffles between the two.

+Kids will love the animation, though the film is a bit emotionally intense at times.
 Most parents have distinct memories of watching Bambi as a child and will be happy to know that Bambi and his father have come a long way in accepting their new life together.
 Disney has made great efforts to maintain the classic style of animation that gave Bambi the recognition and honor of being one of Disney's greatest films.
 There's also typical feel-good Disney music by Allison Krauss and Martina McBride that accompanies a few scenes.